 Benjamin joined Watsi on February 4th, 2018.
 14 other people also joined Watsi on that day!
-Benjamin's most recent donation traveled 8,800 miles to support Srey Pin, an 18-month-old baby girl from Cambodia, to fund burn contracture surgery so she can use her hands.
+Benjamin's most recent donation traveled 8,800 miles to support Meng Cheu, a strong little girl from Cambodia, to fund an eye-procedure to help her see clearly again.

 Srey Pin is an 18-month-old baby girl and an only child in her family.
 Her father works in construction and her mother stays home.
 She enjoys playing with toys and likes her mother's milk and rice.
 In June 2021, Srey Pin was accidentally burned by a car engine on both her palms.
 After the accident, her mother took to a local hospital where she was given medication.
 However, burn scar contractures have developed, tightening the skin around her burns.
 It is difficult for her to use her hand and her motor skill development has been delayed.
 When Srey Pin's family learned about our medical partner, Children's Surgical Centre, she traveled for two hours seeking treatment.
 On September 15th, surgeons at CSC will perform a burn contracture release surgery to help her to use her hand again.
 Now, they needs help to fund this $477 procedure.
 Srey Pin's parents shared that they hope that her hand will be better and she will be able to use it as she grows.